 1852 (2nd June)

-William began studying theology at Exeter College, Oxford
+Morris began studying theology at Exeter College, Oxford

 William became friends with Edward Burne-Jones.
-Having a mutual interest in Medieval buildings the pair spent much time visiting Medieval buildings and churches
+Having a mutual interest in Medieval buildings the pair spent much time visiting Medieval buildings and churches.

-William Morris and Edward Burne-Jones became aware of the Pre-Raphaelite Movement following the publication of John Ruskin’s Edinburgh Lectures
+William Morris and Edward Burne-Jones became aware of the Pre-Raphaelite Movement following the publication of John Ruskin’s Edinburgh Lectures.

 William visited Belgium where he spent time looking at Medieval paintings.

 William Morris and Edward Burne-Jones took a tour of Northern France looking at paintings and architecture.
 Their itinerary included The Louvre Art Gallery in Paris as well as a visit to see the Bayeux Tapestry.